SENeC-Initiative/DeNSE/docs/user/recording.rst

 `<SimulationID>/record.dat`

 The `static_data` are the `morphology.swc` and `info.json`, both are produced at the end of the simulation, they can be placed where the user prefer, since we do expect these are the data usually required.

 For an insight on the SWC format you're pleased to read the apposite section.
 The SWC format is one of the most widely used  neuron morphologyformats (in particular, a standardized version of this format is used by the neuromorpho_ http://www.neuromorpho.org/ archive  ).

 DENsE can also store neuron morphologies in the *neuroml* format, an alternative data format for defining and
     exchanging models in computational neuroscience focused on biophysical and anatomical detailed models.

+The `info.json` file is meant to store the simulation configuration.

 The functions to deal with data storage are written under the name DataIO.